danicase/search-movie-react-express/README.md

 #Movie Search

 ##Description
-This project has been created to play around with react/redux make secure API calls and is a good palce to look for a new movies
+This project has been created to play around with react/redux make secure API calls and is a good place to look for a new movies :)

 ## Initial setup